e271828e/Flight.jl/docs/notes/design/spec_rewrite_plan.md

 citation to be updated.
 The corpus (spec plus the eight companions) and `tools/gloss_table.md` are fully swept.*

+*P4.3 applied 2026-08-15 (`8ddf5643`..`493f602d`).
+Each Part now opens with a roadmap. **No cross-section moves survived**: a fresh survey of all 81 section openings found Phase 3 had already absorbed them, and the one candidate — §9.6, which announces itself as an aside inside the build pipeline — was left in place rather than pay another renumbering sweep for a grounding aside.
+The Phase 3 triage files were untracked and are gone, so that survey, not the original flag list, is the record.
+Two things were fixed that the phase did not ask for: the appendices were lifted out of Part V into their own back matter, since an index, an API synopsis, a kind set and a glossary are not grounding; and the trim-commit account was deduplicated between §14.5 and §14.8.*

 **P4.1 The part swap.** Move Part III (Authoring and build) before Part II (Execution).
 Stopped-sim services *stay* after Execution: §14.5 defines boundary zero in terms of §8.6's boundary machinery, and the services'